 In the engine compartment

-Block #1 is located in the left rear of the engine compartment.
-Block #2 is in the back center.
+Unit #1 is located in the left rear of the underhood.
+Unit No. 2 is located in the rear center.

 Fuse box #1